-What Is Information Technology (IT) Project Management?
+What is IT Project Management?

 Information Technology (IT) project management is defined as a process of managing teams and technologies to achieve the desired goals for the organization’s information technology plan and strategy.